JunoLab/Weave.jl/doc/src/chunk_options.md

 ## Set default chunk options

-You can set or alter the default chunk options for a document either before running weave or inside the weaved document.
+You can set or change the default chunk options for a document either before running weave or inside the weaved document.
 You can e.g. use a hidden chunk in the beginning of the source document to set the options: